udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 ### Task 1: Create a Management Group

-In this Task, you will create a new Management Group, so that policies can be applied automatically to all subscriptions under that scope.
+In this Task, you will create a new Management Group so that policies can be applied automatically to all subscriptions under that scope.

 #### Tasks to complete